GhostixGameDev/LearningCPP/README.md

   <li>YIPPIEEEEE, our TicTacToe is working!</li>
 </ol>

 Yes.
 We went from Hello World to making a game.
+We thought it would be a fun way to learn C++.